fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 refers to a program you haven't installed - and you can remove the "Test (x program)" bit, too.

+# Decor

+There are already elaborate pages in this Wiki that deal with decor, start here, e.g.:
+<a href="/wiki/Config/Decor">Decor</a>

 # Default Config